3scale/3scale-operator/doc/operator-monitoring-resources.md

 ## Monitored components

-* Kubernetes resources at namespace level where 3scale is installed
+* Kubernetes resources at pod and namespace level where 3scale is installed
 * Apicast Staging
 * Apicast Production
 * 3scale Backend worker